I'm a graphic designer and writer in Northern Ireland. Welcome to my blog.

-That’s a great thought, “No amends, it’s perfect.”
+Tara, great thought, “No amends, it’s perfect.”
 I might work on that.

-It’s an interesting point, but I’m not sure it’s viable.
+Paper Bull, interesting point, but I’m not sure it’s viable.
 You have to think about the children.

 I’d like to see some graphic design instructors take just the cab ride portion of that video and show their class.
 Then give them the same assignment.
 I thought it was a great case for subliminal suggestion.
 If it was a set-up, the premise is interesting.
 I think that you would have to see the images many times over to make any real impact.
 If it was this easy how could anything fail?